 Civil asset forfeiture allows the government to take and sell someone’s property without ever charging them with a crime.
 Taking innocent people’s assets is unacceptable and unconstitutional, but it is happening in Connecticut.
 From 2009 to 2013, there were more than 3,700 civil asset forfeiture cases in our state.
-In 2017, we’re advocating for legislation to abolish civil asset forfeiture.
-Under this proposal, the government would only be allowed to confiscate property that was related to a criminal conviction.
+In 2017, we successfully advocated for legislation to fix civil asset forfeiture in our state.
+Under a proposal signed into law by Governor Malloy, the state will only be allowed to confiscate property that was related to a criminal conviction.